Thanhal-P-A/Equine-Register/README.md

 3. Run `npm install` to install dependencies
 4. After installing dependencies run `npx react-native start` to start the packager
 5. Connect a mobile device to your development machine or open an emulator
-5. Run the test application :
+6. Run the test application :
   * On Android:
     * Open another terminal and run `npx react-native run-android`
   * On iOS:
     * Open `ios/YourReactProject.xcodeproj` in Xcode
     * Hit `Run` after selecting the desired device
-6. If build failed in android :
+7. If build failed in android :
     * Open `android/app` in android studio and wait for indexing and synching the project.
 Then run `npx react-native run-android` or hit `Run` button after selecting device or emulator from android studio
     * If connection error occur, try running command `adb reverse tcp:8081 tcp:8081` to reverse proxy then retry.
-7. !!!!!!
+8. There You Go !!!!